 4. Always Thank Your Guests

 The letter on your desk/waiting area or email that’s sent out should always start out with a thank you.
 It truly is because of them that you are in a position to increase your prices.

 My advice: LOVE your guests as much as possible.
 Be sure to show them how much you appreciate them.

 5. Increase Your Prices with Confidence

-“With the cost of inflation and education, it is very important that I continue to invest back into myself and my business.
-I want to continue to provide you with the absolute best experience as possible.
+“With the cost of inflation and education, it’s very important that I continue to invest back into myself and my business.
+I want to continue to provide you with the absolute best experience as possible.”